California judge rules unconstitutional the measure classifying Uber and Lyft drivers as contractors

 The hotly contested measure, driven by a $200 million campaign mounted by companies such as Uber, Lyft and DoorDash, followed a 2019 state law that defined Uber and Lyft drivers as employees.
 The companies and fellow apps mounted a vigorous defense, arguing the requirements of employment would impede the flexibility they offer drivers — and that the majority of drivers did not want to be employees.

 Advocates for employment argued drivers should be entitled to a minimum wage and benefits such as health insurance, sick leave and job protections.

 Prop 22 created a limited set of benefits such as an earnings guarantee and a health care stipend, but not the typical protections of employment under state law.

-Geoff Vetter, a spokesman for the Protect App-Based Drivers & Services Coalition, said his group would file an immediate appeal.
+Geoff Vetter, a spokesman for the Protect App-Based Drivers & Services Coalition, said his pro-Prop 22 group would file an immediate appeal.

 “This outrageous decision is an affront to the overwhelming majority of California voters who passed Prop 22,” he said in a statement.
 “We will file an immediate appeal and are confident the Appellate Court will uphold Prop 22.”

-Vetter noted the court ruling is not binding and will be stayed as the group appeals.
+Vetter noted the court ruling is not binding and said he expected it to be stayed as the group appeals.

 Lyft did not immediately respond to a request for comment.